wghou/tinyworlds/README.md

 $x_t = W_3[\sigma(W_1x + b1) * W_2x + b2] + b3$ (see SwiGLU diagram for clarity)

-For regular STT, we use [Root Mean Squared Normalization (RMSNorm)](https://docs.pytorch.org/docs/stable/generated/torch.nn.modules.normalization.RMSNorm.html) as the normalizer, which is less sensitive to extreme outliers than 0-variance norm.
+For regular STT, I used [Root Mean Squared Normalization (RMSNorm)](https://docs.pytorch.org/docs/stable/generated/torch.nn.modules.normalization.RMSNorm.html) as the normalizer, which is less sensitive to extreme outliers than 0-variance norm.
 In RMS, we divide our input by

 $\sqrt(\epsilon + x / \sum x^2)$.

-For STT conditioned on actions, we use [Feature-wise Linear Modulation (FiLM)](https://arxiv.org/pdf/1709.07871).
+For STT conditioned on actions, I used [Feature-wise Linear Modulation (FiLM)](https://arxiv.org/pdf/1709.07871).
 FiLM passes actions for each timestep through an FFN to transform each action latent into Gamma ($\gamma$) and Beta ($\beta$) vectors.
 Our norm is then

 $(x - \mu) / \sigma * (1 + \gamma) + \beta$